Duet3D/wiki-content/How_to_guides/Getting_connected/Getting_connected_to_your_Duet.md

 ### Linux

 [![02_connect_via_usb_04.png](/guides/getting_connected/02_connect_usb_04.png =50%x){.align-right}](/guides/getting_connected/02_connect_usb_04.png){target=_blank}**Linux** users have no drivers to install.
-* To check the Duet is recognised open a Terminal window and send lsusb, which should show an entry for the Duet.
+* To check the Duet is recognised open a Terminal window and send `lsusb`, which should show an entry for the Duet.
 * For the Serial Port name, send `ls /dev/tty*` which should show an entry `/dev/ttyACM[number]`.
 This is the port the Duet is using.

 <p style="clear:both"></p>